Alcohol Awareness Week 2023: What’s the Real Cost?

 A new wheel of life

-Not being able to be the best version of yourself is indeed a cost and, at the same time, always being the best version of yourself is an unattainable task.
-Shit happens, we have to deal with it and a lot of the time we have no control over what goes on, so yes, sometimes, we will screw up, apologise, learn, and, most certainly, screw up again, but maybe differently or less, if we have put our lesson to good use.
-By pouring the alcohol in the cocktail though (pun intended), we just add an extra layer of difficulty for us, because we add long-brewing stress covered in short-term relief.
+Not being able to be the best version of yourself is indeed a cost, and, at the same time, always being the best version of yourself is an unattainable task.
+Shit happens, we have to deal with it, and a lot of the time, we have no control over what goes on, so yes, sometimes, we will screw up, apologise, learn, and, most certainly, screw up again, but maybe differently or less, if we have put our lesson to good use.
+By pouring the alcohol into the cocktail, though (pun intended), we add an extra layer of difficulty because we add long-brewing stress covered in short-term relief.

-If we get to distance ourselves from our life and look at all those snippets that are not working or that we would like to improve and change, I find it bizarre that our alcohol use is almost never one of the things we are ready to look at to change, so much so that it doesn’t even come into the conversation unless it becomes a real problem and, by then, it’s even harder to act on it.
-We don’t realise how much of our life will improve if we only looked at that and change it.
+If we get to distance ourselves from our life and look at all those snippets that are not working or that we would like to improve and change, I find it bizarre that our alcohol use is rarely one of the things we are ready to look at to change, so much so that it doesn’t even come into the conversation unless it becomes a real problem and, by then, it’s even harder to act on it.
+We don’t realise how much our lives will improve if we only look at that and change it.

-What would that wheel look like if every single slice of it was not tainted by your alcohol use?
-Most of us don’t even realise that we don’t have to drink and certainly we don’t have to do it all the time!
-You can still go to a pub, go to a gig, a party, have fun and dance, without a drop of alcohol in you.
-I now see being sober as an act of rebellion because society keeps hammering it on us that it’s a necessary element (or evil) and it’s actually not.
+What would that wheel look like if your alcohol use did not taint every single slice of it?
+Most of us don’t even realise that we don’t have to drink and certainly don’t have to do it all the time!
+You can still go to a pub, go to a gig, a party, have fun and dance without a drop of alcohol in you.
+I now see being sober as an act of rebellion because society keeps hammering it on us that it’s a necessary element (or evil), and it’s not.
 But most of us won’t even question the presence of it.
 But you can, and I invite you to do just that.